Joyride (Roxette song)

 "Joyride" is a song by Swedish pop duo Roxette.
-Written by Per Gessle, it was released on 25 February 1991 as the lead single from their third studio album, Joyride (1991).
-It became one of Roxette's biggest hits, and was one of the most successful singles of 1991, topping multiple record charts across Europe, as well as in Australia, Canada, and the United States.
-The song's accompanying music video received heavy rotation on MTV Europe.
+Written by Per Gessle and produced by Clarence Öfwerman, it was released on 25 February 1991 by EMI Records as the lead single from their third studio album, Joyride (1991).
+It became one of Roxette's biggest hits and was one of the most successful singles of 1991, topping multiple record charts across Europe, as well as in Australia, Canada, and the United States.
+The song's accompanying music video, directed by Doug Freel, received heavy rotation on MTV Europe.

 Recording and release

 Per Gessle has said that the opening line of the song was inspired by a note his girlfriend (now wife) left on his piano, which read: "Hej, din tok, jag älskar dig" ("Hello, you fool, I love you").
 Its title was derived from an interview in which Paul McCartney compared writing songs with John Lennon to "a long joyride".
 Roxette's former tour manager Dave Edwards is credited with narration on the song.